 Auditing is a privilege which should be used discriminatingly and the Academic Dean may refuse permission to audit.
 Requests for audit should not be made by students registered for less than 18 hours of credit.
 No regular student may audit all his Bible courses in any given semester.
-First year Bible courses (REL 1200, REL 1210 or REL 1240) may not be audited.
+First year Bible courses may not be audited.
 Courses graded as Pass/Fail may not be audited.
 Auditing of required Bible courses must be approved by the Academic Standards Committee or, under certain circumstances, by the Academic Dean.